pld/pld.github.io/_posts/2017-08-31-streaming-ona-data-at-scale.md

 }
 ```

 This instructs Tranquility to read from the topic `ona-api-test` and push the messages that it receives into a Druid data source called `ona-kafka`.
 In the messages it reads Tranquility uses the `_submission_time` column (or key) to represent the time stamp.
-What is particularly unusually about this file is that we set a very large `windowPeriod` of `PT720000M`.
+What is particularly unusual about this file is that we set a very large `windowPeriod` of `PT720000M`.
 We do this because Druid will ignore any messages with times outside of the `windowPeriod`.
 Because we are using historical data for this test, our time stamps are outside of the typical hour or so window period.

-We can start of an indexer task using our `ona-kafka.json` spec with:
+We can start an indexer task using our `ona-kafka.json` spec with:

 ```
 bin/tranquility kafka -configFile ../druid-0.10.0/ona-kafka.json